Valine3gDev/Valine-API/README.md

 Forge Energy/Fluid API clone, but handles larger numbers, called "Valine Energy" and "Valine Buckets".

-## Warning
+> [!WARNING]

-This API *may* affect your game performance because it uses BigDecimal to handle larger numbers.
+> This API *may* affect your game performance because it uses BigDecimal to handle larger numbers.
 Use it at your own risk.

 ## Valine Energy